-To let the MobiKin programs like Assistant for Android, Doctor for Android and Transfer for Mobile successfully recognize your Android device, you need to open USB debugging on the device first.
+In order to get more access from your Android device and fully control the device, you need to open USB debugging on the device first.
 Then how to enable USB debugging on Android phone?
 Here is a detailed tutorial for you.

 It is certain that the steps to open USB debugging on different Android devices is not exactly the same.
 So we have listed the methods to enable USB debugging on some special Android devices below.
 If your device is one of them, just click to get the more detailed tutorial.

 Normally, the methods to enable USB debugging on the mobile phones running on the same Android OS version are similar.
 Hence, you can also select to enable the USB debugging based on the OS version of your device.

 Step 1.
 Check the Android OS Version of Your Device

 The first step is to ensure the OS version of your Android device.
 Just navigate to "Settings > About device/phone > (Software info/information) > Android version" to have a check.
 Then you can turn on the USB debugging based on the Android version.

 Step 2.
 Enable USB Debugging on Your Android Phone

 The methods to open USB debugging on different Android versions are disparate:

 - Go to "Settings" and choose "About device/phone" in the section.